-All end-user Certificate Subscribers shall manifest assent to the relevant Subscriber Agreement that contains representations and warranties described in Section 9.6.3 and undergo an enrollment process (in no particular order) consisting of:
+All end-user Certificate Subscribers shall manifest assent to the relevant Subscriber Agreement that contains representations and warranties described in Section 9.6.3 and undergo an enrolment process (in no particular order) consisting of:

 - 1. Completing a Certificate Application and providing true and correct information; - 2.
 Generating, or arranging to have generated, a key pair; - 3.
-Delivering his, her, or its public key, directly or through an RA, to MSC Trustgate.com; - 4.
-Demonstrating possession and/or exclusive control of the private key corresponding to the public key delivered to MSC Trustgate.com; - 5.
-Agreeing to the applicable Subscriber Agreement; and - 6.
+Generating a Certificate Signing Request(CSR) using an appropriately secure tool; - 4.
+Delivering his, her, or its public key, directly or through an RA, to MSC Trustgate.com; - 5.
+Demonstrating possession and/or exclusive control of the private key corresponding to the public key delivered to MSC Trustgate.com; - 6.
+Agreeing to the applicable Subscriber Agreement or Term of Access; and - 7.
 Paying any applicable fees.

-4.1.2.2 CA and RA Certificates
+4.1.3 RA Certificates

-Subscribers of CA and RA Certificates enter into a contract with MSC Trustgate.com.
-CA and RA Applicants shall provide their credentials to demonstrate their identity and provide contact information during the contracting process.
+RA Certificate Subscribers enter into a contract with MSC Trustgate.com.
+RA applicant shall provide their credentials to demonstrate their identity and provide contact information during the contracting process.

-During this contracting process or, at the latest, prior to the Key Generation Ceremony to create a CA or RA key pair, the applicant shall cooperate with MSC Trustgate.com to determine the appropriate distinguished name and the content of the Certificates to be issued by the applicant.
+During this contracting process or, at the latest, prior to the Key Generation Ceremony to create RA key pair, the applicant shall cooperate with MSC Trustgate.com to determine the appropriate distinguished name and the content of the Certificate to be issued by the applicant.

-4.2 CERTIFICATE APPLICATION PROCESSING
+4.2 Certificate application processing

-4.2.1 Performing Identification and Authentication Functions
+4.2.1 Performing identification and authentication functions

-MSC Trustgate.com or an RA shall perform identification and authentication of all required Subscriber information in terms of Section 3.2.

-If an RA assists in the verification, the RA must create and maintain records sufficient to establish that it has performed its required verification tasks and communicate the completion of such performance to MSC Trustgate.com.
-After verification is complete, MSC Trustgate.com evaluates the corpus of information and decides whether or not to issue the Certificate.
+MSC Trustgate.com or an RA shall perform identification and authentication of all Subscribers information to be included in the Certificate as set forth in Section 3.2.
+If an RA assists in the verification, the RA must create and maintain records sufficient to establish that it has performed the required verification tasks and communicate the completion of such task to MSC Trustgate.com for issuance of certificates.